vegardwaka/g4informant/g4-informant/README.md

 G4 Informant is a webapplication that let our users create and display their very own screen.
 You are able to choose from a range of components that will display different information.

+## Commands

-it's built in react so these are the commands you need to run:
+Using Node, these are the commands you need to run:

 ### `npm start`